What is a Mexican Tourist Card and where to get it?

 https://www.inm.gob.mx/fmme/publico/en/solicitud.html

-You can get two types of Mexico Tourist Card from Natvisa:
+You can get two types of Mexico Tourist Cards from Natvisa:

-• Tourist Card – Air is delivered through email and valid for 6 months.
-You can stay in Mexico for up to 180 days with a single entry.
-It is available for just $49.
+• Tourist Card – Air is delivered through email and is valid for 6 months.

-The online application process for Mexico Tourist Card is very easy on Natvisa.
+The online application process for a Mexico Tourist Card is very easy on Natvisa.
 You just have to fill out the online application form and your Mexico Tourist Card will be delivered to your email address.
-You will print this card and use it on arrival in Mexico.

-Upon arrival in Mexico, you will present the filled-in tourist card to the immigration official who will stamp it and write in the number of days that you are allowed to stay in the country.
+Print this card, save it, and when you arrive in Mexico, present it to the immigration officer at the airport, who will stamp it and write down the number of days you are allowed to stay in the country as a tourist.

-Upon leaving the country you must surrender your tourist card to immigration officials.
-If you do not have your tourist card, or if your tourist card is expired, you may be fined.
+Leaving Mexico: Upon leaving the country you must surrender your tourist card to immigration officials.
+If you do not have your tourist card, or if your tourist card is expired, you may be fined when leaving Mexico.

 Use these tags to read more related posts and reviews: